Quantum Commuting Circuits and Complexity of Ising Partition Functions: Classical simulatable classes of IQP

 \subsection{Classical simulatability: planar-{\sf IQP}}

 Classical simulatability in the previous case is based on the sparsity of the commuting gates, where at most only $n-1$ commuting gates are included.
 In such a case we can calculate the partition functions without using Theorem~\ref{Main2}.
 Next we will provide another classically simulatable class of {\sf IQP}, that includes commuting gates much more than $n$.
-Specifically, we will show below that {\sf IQP} with two-qubit commuting gates acting on nearest-neighbor two qubits in 2D, which we call planar-{\sf IQP}, is classically simulatable.
+Specifically, we will show below that {\sf IQP} with two-qubit commuting gates acting on nearest-neighbor two qubits on the 2D planar graphs, which we call planar-{\sf IQP}, is classically simulatable almost in the strong sense.
+That is, the probability distribution of the output and its marginal distribution for an appropriately chosen measurement order can be calculated efficiently.
 To this end, we first show, by using properties of the graph states, that for two-body Ising models we can always remove the random $i \pi /2$ magnetic fields by appropriately renormalizing their effects into coupling constants $\{ \theta_j \}$.
 This allows us to map planar-{\sf IQP} to two-body Ising models without magnetic fields.
 Then we utilize Theorem~\ref{Main2} and exact solvability of two-body Ising models on planar lattices to construct an efficient classical simulation of {\sf IQP}.

 Consider a planar bipartite graph $G$ with $|S_j|=2$, that is, every vertex $u_j \in U_B$ are connected with just two vertices $v_i \in V_A$.
 The weights $\{ \theta _j\}$ are arbitrary.
 For simplicity, we assume that $G$ is connected.
 Let us consider properties of the graph state associated with such a planar bipartite graph $G$.